Egesiapres/webDev-skills/ScarfaceSite/README.md

 My university project of the Laboratory of Visual Communication course

 ### 1. Aim
-To build a website centered on a film we had to choose.
+The website had to be centered on a film we had to choose.
 I've chosen Scarface

 ### 2. Guide-lines
 The site had to be responsive